The Cherch Life is the world seen through my eyes.

-On the music side I’m one of the original founders of California rap website WestCoastRydaz.com, which has been a trusted “Source for all things West Coast” since 2003.
-Well-known throughout the burgeoning California rap market, WestCoastRydaz (WCR) has influenced the rise of many careers and how rap music is covered.
+I co-founded California rap website WestCoastRydaz.com, which was a trusted “Source for all things West Coast” since 2003.
+Well-known throughout the California rap market, WestCoastRydaz (WCR) influenced the rise of many careers and how rap music was covered online.
 Merging together pioneering video interviews and projects, social commentary and a promotional network that brought fans and artists together for a personal interaction not seen before, WCR set a new standard for online rap coverage.
-During my years at WCR I’ve conducted countless interviews, edited video features, done red carpet and show coverage, written reviews and more.
-The website continues to provide up to the minute news, interviews and music.
-I post there under the name “Will” and you can see some of my work here.
+During my years at WCR I conducted countless interviews, edited video features, covered red carpets, wrote reviews and more.